Economy of the Asante Empire

 The Economy of the Asante Empire was largely a pre-industrial and agrarian economy.
-The Asante established different procedures for mobilizing state revenue and utilizing public finance.
+Gold dust was the legal tender of Asante since the 18th century while kakraas served as a small denomination currency.
+Creditors were available to give loans with interest.
+The Asante mobilized state revenue from measures ranging from death duties to court fees.
+The state could also control public funds effectively.
+Tributary states paid annual goods to the empire while European merchants at the coast paid tribute through notes.

 Asante trade extended upon two main trade routes; one at the North and the other at the South.
-The Northern trade route was dominated by the trade in Kola nuts and at the South, the Asante engaged in the Atlantic Slave Trade.
+The northern trade route was dominated by the trade in Kola nuts and at the south, the Asante engaged in the Atlantic Slave Trade where they sold items like gold and slaves in exchange for firearms.
+The Asante invested more in the northern trade since the early 19th century.
 A variety of economic industries such as cloth-weaving and metal working industries existed.
 The Asante originally farmed in subsistence until agriculture became extensive during the 19th century.